-Adding a Custom Stack
+Adding a custom stack

 Page last updated:

-This topic outlines how to add a custom stack under the Diego architecture.
+This topic describes how to add a custom stack under the Diego architecture.
 To add a stack, you first build a BOSH job template that installs the stack on the host machine.
 Then you configure your deployment manifests so that Cloud Foundry can run the job when it creates cells.